 – If the chat doesn’t load, email support@feeld.co with “Subject: Ban Appeal – Feeld Account (your email)”.

-Replies are often automated, and usually come within 1-5 days through Zendesk or Help Scout – they won’t explain what caused the ban.
-Follow-ups can help if you're persistent, polite, and update your profile.
+Replies are often automated and usually come within 1–5 days through Zendesk or Help Scout – send a follow-up if you’re ghosted for a week or more, but be polite and keep changing your profile.

 Important: Don’t log back into your banned account before appealing.
 And if the initial response is negative, you’ll need to show clear, visual changes.